 Optimizing Images for Our WordPress Site

-After I clicked Save Changes, it took me back to the first settings page.
 At this point, any new images uploaded will be converted to WebP.
 Converting previously uploaded images requires the use of EWWW’s Bulk Optimizer tool.
 I wanted to convert the images in our example post, so I clicked Bulk Optimizer on the right-hand side of the EWWW settings screen.

 The “Bulk Optimize” page has very few controls.
 Checkboxes on the right-hand side give you the option to Force re-optimize, which will override skipping images that have previously been optimized.
 WebP Only skips compression entirely and just converts everything to WebP.
 I went ahead and clicked Scan for unoptimized images, which scans everything in the Media Library, as well as the active theme and any folders that you have configured.
 I also selected WebP Only, as I wanted to see how much space and bandwidth it would save.